breethomas/f1-mermaid-code-challenge/README.md

 1. Clone the repo
 2. From the cloned directory, run `npm install`
 3. Run your first test suite `npm test sailor-test.js`
-4. Make the tests pass
+4. Make the tests pass for both our Sailor and Mermaid